-Importantly, a Maine Coon coat should be glossy, not greasy.
+A Maine Coon cat’s coat should be glossy, not greasy or oily.

-A greasy coat can be a sign of underlying health issues or nutrient complications.
+A greasy coat can be a sign that your cat is suffering from one of these underlying health issues or nutrient deficiency.

-It is important that knots and tangles are removed quickly, since tangles in the undercoat can pull on the cats skin, which then reduces its effectiveness in helping your Maine Coon regulate their temperature.
+Knots and tangles must be removed quickly since tangles in the undercoat can pull on your cat’s skin, thereby reducing its effectiveness in helping your Maine Coon regulate their temperature.

 Do Maine Coons Have An Undercoat

 Their undercoat is made up of fine, dense, downy long hairs that help to keep your cat warm.

 However, not all cats will develop an undercoat; therefore, you may be asking yourself, how do I know if my cat has an undercoat?